 1. Bank SO (IT Officer)

-A Bank SO in the IT Department holds the key to managing, controlling and optimizing numerous tasks of the banking system.
+A Bank SO in the IT department holds the key to managing, controlling and optimising numerous tasks of the banking system.
 As a Specialist Officer in the IT Department, you could be handling either one of these services.

 - Queries related to ATM